Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 - Update transport and entry guidance when official local event instructions are published.

-Opening Match Travel Partner
+Opening Match Travel Service

 A labeled slot for airlines, airport transfer, insurance, mobile data, luggage, or payment brands.

-Mexico City Hotel Partner
+Mexico City Hotel Service

 A module for hotels or booking platforms explaining area tradeoffs and cancellation rules.

-Local Experience Partner
+Local Experience Service

 FAQ